Praveen290105/Bhoomi-Portal-AP/Approach.md

    the page's own `<option>` elements and printed to the terminal at run time, so the tool works for any district/mandal/village/owner combination, not just the one used during testing.
-4. **Human-in-the-loop for OTP and login captcha.** The login screen's OTP and captcha are completed in the browser.
-The form-page arithmetic captcha is solved from the portal's own `generateCaptcha` JSON response, which includes the arithmetic expression shown in the image.
+4. **Human-in-the-loop for login.** The login screen's OTP and CAPTCHA are completed in the browser.
+The form-page CAPTCHA is automated as part of the ROR-1B request.
 5. **Defensive, multi-path handling of the final report.** The portal was observed, across multiple runs, to return the report three different ways — as a real file download, in a new browser tab, or